encode/uvicorn/docs/index.md

 Usage: uvicorn [OPTIONS] APP

 Options:
-  --host TEXT                     Bind socket to this host.  [default:
+  --host TEXT                     Bind socket to this host.
-                                  127.0.0.1]
   --port INTEGER                  Bind socket to this port.
 If 0, an available
                                   port will be picked.  [default: 8000] --uds TEXT                      Bind to a UNIX domain socket.